PREVIOUS: ACoAs dealing with Abusers (#1)

 SOLUTION : Do a quick 10th Step inventory at the end of each day – to identify annoyances, & then give the Inner Child a big HUG.

-Healthy: Obviously there are times when the safest, wisest thing is to be quiet & walk away, but the willingness has to come from our healthy Adult, not the scared or angry child.
+Healthy: Obviously there are times when the safest, wisest thing is to be quiet & walk away, but the willingness to do that has to come from our adult ego state, not the scared or angry child.
 It’s so-o-o hard for ACoAs to let someone think they’ve ‘won’.

 When dealing with an unreasonable, angry or manipulative person, fighting to get our point across is absolutely futile.